zachhannum/the-word-of-iron/manuscript/chapter_7.md

 Annet grabbed his arm.
 “What?
 Don’t be stupid.
 We should leave.
 I don’t know what this is all about, but it isn’t worth staying around for.”

 He met her eyes and pulled away from her.
-“I just---I have to, okay?
+“I just—I have to, okay?
 Stay here, out of sight.
 Don’t come out no matter what.
 If something happens, just run.
 Go east, you should eventually find the road to Senna.”

 His legs carried him around the corner and towards the atrium before she had a chance to respond.